USMC SCOUT/SNIPER TRAINING MANUAL

 The U.S. Marine training Manual was the first source I studied before practice firing 50-caliber sniper firearms like the ROBAR.
 U.S Marine Corps Scout Sniper Training Manual.
 Scout/Sniper Instructor School.
 Marksmanship Training Unit, Weapons training Battalion.
 Marine Corps Development and Education Command.
 Quanticco, VA.
 Lancer Militaria.
 1989.

-MY EXPERIENCES WITH THE ROBAR SNIPER RIFLE
+THE ROBAR SNIPER RIFLE

 I called a friend who is a member of the USMC, retired.
 I asked his advice about snipers and firing sniper rifles before I attempted to write about that section in the first Mindreacher book, the first of the Mindreacher series.
 My friend asked if I'd like to read the sniper training manual.
 With an affirmative answer, he loaned it to me.
 I studied it and went to return it.
 He said to keep it.
 He next asked if I'd ever fired a sniper rifle.
 When I said, "No," he offered to give me time in the field with some 50 caliber rifles.